ajitmathew/ajitmathew.github.io/projects.md

 ---
 # Projects

+## Hydralist
+HydraList, a new concurrent, scalable, and high performance in-memory index structure for massive multi-core machines.
+The key insight behind our design of HydraList is that an index structure can be divided into two components (search and data layers) which can be updated independently leading to lower synchronization overhead.
+By isolating the search layer, we are able to replicate it across NUMA nodes and reduce cache misses and remote memory accesses.
+As a result, our evaluation shows that HydraList outperforms other index structures especially in a variety of workloads and key types.
+Paper presented in VLDB 2020

 ## MVRLU
 Multi-Version Read-Log-Update is a synchronization mechanism that extends RLU using mutli-versioning, while preserving the benefits of